GHSL Update April 2019

 Government Health and Safety Lead extension

-We are pleased to announce State Services Commissioner, Peter Hughes, has requested that the Government Health & Safety Lead (GHSL) extend through to November 2023, aligning with Ray Smith’s term as Director-General, Ministry for Primary Industries.
+We are pleased to announce Public Services Commissioner, Peter Hughes, has requested that the Government Health & Safety Lead (GHSL) extend through to November 2023, aligning with Ray Smith’s term as Director-General, Ministry for Primary Industries.

 The decision aligns with the findings of a recent review of the GHSL conducted by Deloitte.
 The review confirmed the value that the functional lead has brought to chief executives and their agencies, as well as key stakeholders’ general support for a continuation of the initiative.